Stochastic Reformulations of Linear Systems: Algorithms and Convergence Theory: Parallel and Accelerated Methods

 \end{proof}

-Note that we do not have a result on L2 convergence.
-We have tried to obtain an accelerated rate in the L2 sense, but were not successful.
-We conjecture that such a result can be obtained.
+An estimate of the constant $C$ is provided in Proposition~\ref{prop:C} in the Appendix.
+We do not have a result on L2 convergence.
+We have tried to obtain an accelerated rate in the L2 sense, but were not successful.\footnote{In October 2017---slightly more than a year after the first version of this paper was circulated---an accelerated rate in the L2 sense was recently proved in \cite{RT-acc-2017}, but for a different method.
+The result was subsequently generalized in \cite{ASBFGS} in several ways, and applied to devising the first accelerated quasi-Newton matrix inversion formulas.}